 Providers Play an Important Role in Helping Families

 A childcare provider can be a babysitter, a nanny, an employee at a childcare center or another form of a childcare worker.
-To help ensure quality childcare, Clark County Department of Job and Family Services (CCDJFS) can certify providers who care for 6 or fewer children in their homes.
+To help ensure quality childcare, Clark County Department of Job and Family Services (CCDJFS) can license providers who care for 6 or fewer children in their homes.

 CCDJFS Self-Employed Contractors

-Certified Type B Providers offering childcare in their homes - undergo at least 2 inspections a year, one of them unannounced.
+Licensed Type B Providers offering childcare in their homes - undergo at least 2 inspections a year, one of them unannounced.
 Inspectors look at the safety standards in the home, such as fire extinguishers, smoke detectors, first-aid kits and well-water certification, if necessary.